My entry for the Dragon's Keep Contest

 This rugged cave, while unassuming to the casual eye, was the entrance to a hidden tomb.
 One of a long dead priest, his name lost to the ages, as even Egyptian records were not completely infallible.
 But one thing history did remember was the sacred statue buried within, said to have sealed half of Apep’s soul.
 It was believed the one who broke the seal could command the demonic serpent, god of chaos and destruction.
 Using a god to kill a god made perfect sense.
 He just had to break the seal and justice would be served.

 Pulling a torch from a pack on the donkey’s back, Meresh lit it, his vision finally reaching the back of the cave and a roughly hewn doorway.
 Beyond stretched a stone block corridor, with no carvings and no writings.
-This opened out into a simple antechamber also free of objects or inscriptions.
-Normally, there would be fake doorways, one of which, while blocked up, would lead to the burial chamber but this time there was nothing.
+This opened out into a simple antechamber, also free of objects or inscriptions.
+Normally, there would be fake doorways.
+One which, while blocked up, would lead to the burial chamber but this time there was nothing.
 The room was bare.
 Then he saw it, a loose block.

 Propping his torch against the wall, Meresh squeezed his fingers into the gap.
-A full grown adult couldn’t have managed it but his fingers just fit.
+A full grown adult couldn’t have managed but his fingers just fit.
 Given his thin, adolescent stature, Meresh was surprised when with little effort the block slid free, revealing a crawl space into the burial chamber.
-His heartbeat quickened as he bent to crawl through as if expecting his head to be bitten off by the very deity he sought to invoke but the burial tomb proved unprotected.
+His heartbeat quickened as he bent to crawl through, as if he expected his head to be bitten off by the very deity he sought to invoke, but the burial tomb proved unprotected.
 With not a single carved defender or protective enchantment, it was like the maker had wanted it found.
 Perhaps, this was meant to be.

 Meresh’s grin widened.
 It certainly looked fearsome.
 Apep was said to battle Ra on his journey through the underworld each night.
 If the creature was a match for Ra, it should best a Pharaoh with ease.